Owen-Exon/TTRPG-Residential/Location/The Bookkeepers Building.md

 ## The Senior Bookkeeper

-The current senior bookkeeper is [[Imber Raein]].
+The current senior bookkeeper is [[Imber Rain]].
 The role of the senior bookkeeper is to overview the operations of the other bookkeepers and [[Astroid 4k2l.md|the astroid]] as a whole.

 ## Junior Bookkeepers